rust-lang/book/nostarch/chapter04.md

 `String`.
 These ampersands represent *references*, and they allow you to refer to some value without taking ownership of it.
 Figure 4-5 depicts this concept.

-Unmatched: GraphicSlug

-Unmatched: CaptionLine
+A diagram of `&String s` pointing at `String s1`

 > Note: The opposite of referencing by using `&` is *dereferencing*, which is accomplished with the dereference operator, `*`.
 We’ll see some uses of the dereference operator in Chapter 8 and discuss details of dereferencing in Chapter 15.

 Let’s take a closer look at the function call here: